getwilds/ww-sra-star/README.md

 # Usage

 For Fred Hutch users that are new to WDL, we recommend using [PROOF](https://sciwiki.fredhutch.org/dasldemos/proof-how-to/) to submit these workflows directly to the on-premise HPC cluster, as it simplifies interaction with Cromwell and provides a user-friendly front-end for job submission and tracking.
-For users outside of Fred Hutch or more advanced users who who would like to run the workflow locally, command line execution is relatively simple:
+For users outside of Fred Hutch or more advanced users who who would like to run the workflow locally, command line execution is relatively straightforward:
 ```
 java -jar cromwell-86.jar run ww-sra-star.wdl --inputs ww-sra-star-inputs.json
 ```